jaypowers/noc-examples-p5.js-archived/README.md

+## Brief Note: POSSIBLE PHOTOSENSITIVITY WARNING.
+Some things may be blinky.

 # My Version Notes

 Hi!
 This is my version, not the original version.
-Please see below if you're interested in "Dan the man's" version, thanks peoples!
+Please see below if you're interested in "Dan the Man's" version, thanks peoples!

 # The Nature of Code Examples p5.js